MarioLisbona/resonate-contacts-app/README.md

 This is a simple contacts application created for the technical challenge sent as part of an application for a Software Engineer Intership at [Resonate AI](https://www.resonate.com/).
 It was built with [Next.js](https://nextjs.org/) and bootstrapped with [create-next-app](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
 Styling for the application was implemented using [Chakra-UI](https://chakra-ui.com/).
+I also tweaked and adjusted some template from [Chakra Templates](https://chakra-templates.dev/).

 ## Links